Pollisa/Researchable/content/igem.md

 + [Visit the iGEM website](https://igem.org/).
 + [Browse iGEM 2021](https://2021.igem.org/Main_Page).

+## About
-The competition’s main event is the Giant Jamboree, where thousands of students gather in Boston during the fall to present their research.
-While the competition is designed for undergraduate students, high school students are welcome to join and are placed in their own track.
-An integral part of iGEM is project presentation, so participants should be prepared to create wikis, posters, videos, and presentation slides beyond your research paper.
++ The competition’s main event is the **Giant Jamboree**, where thousands of students gather in Boston during the fall to present their research.
++ While the competition is designed for undergraduate students, **high school students are welcome to join and are placed in their own track. **
++ **An integral part of iGEM is project presentation**, so participants should be prepared to create wikis, posters, videos, and presentation slides beyond your research paper.

 ## Tips